cennznet/api.js/docs/METHODS_EXTRINSICS.md

 ▸ **veto**(proposal_hash: `Hash`)

 ▸ **vote**(proposal: `Hash`, approve: `bool`)

 ___
+ <a name=democracy></a>

 ### democracy

 ▸ **cancelQueued**(when: `Compact<BlockNumber>`, which: `Compact<u32>`)
+-
-- **summary**:   Cancel a proposal queued for enactment.
+ Cancel a proposal queued for enactment.

 ▸ **cancelReferendum**(ref_index: `Compact<ReferendumIndex>`)
+-
-- **summary**:   Remove a referendum.
+ Remove a referendum.

 ▸ **delegate**(to: `AccountId`, lock_periods: `LockPeriods`)
+-
-- **summary**:   Delegate vote.
+ Delegate vote.

 ▸ **propose**(proposal: `Proposal`, value: `Compact<BalanceOf>`)
+-
-- **summary**:   Propose a sensitive action to be taken.
+ Propose a sensitive action to be taken.

 ▸ **proxyVote**(ref_index: `Compact<ReferendumIndex>`, vote: `Vote`)
+-
-- **summary**:   Vote in a referendum on behalf of a stash.
-If `vote.is_aye()`, the vote is to enact the proposal;  otherwise it is a vote to keep the status quo.
+ Vote in a referendum on behalf of a stash.
+If `vote.is_aye()`, the vote is to enact the proposal;

+ otherwise it is a vote to keep the status quo.

 ▸ **removeProxy**(proxy: `AccountId`)
+-
-- **summary**:   Clear the proxy.
+ Clear the proxy.
 Called by the stash.

 ▸ **resignProxy**()
+-
-- **summary**:   Clear the proxy.
+ Clear the proxy.
 Called by the proxy.

 ▸ **second**(proposal: `Compact<PropIndex>`)
+-
-- **summary**:   Propose a sensitive action to be taken.
+ Propose a sensitive action to be taken.

 ▸ **setProxy**(proxy: `AccountId`)
+-
-- **summary**:   Specify a proxy.
+ Specify a proxy.
 Called by the stash.

 ▸ **startReferendum**(proposal: `Proposal`, threshold: `VoteThreshold`, delay: `BlockNumber`)
+-
-- **summary**:   Start a referendum.
+ Start a referendum.

 ▸ **undelegate**()
+-
-- **summary**:   Undelegate vote.
+ Undelegate vote.

 ▸ **vote**(ref_index: `Compact<ReferendumIndex>`, vote: `Vote`)
+-
-- **summary**:   Vote in a referendum.
-If `vote.is_aye()`, the vote is to enact the proposal;  otherwise it is a vote to keep the status quo.
+ Vote in a referendum.
+If `vote.is_aye()`, the vote is to enact the proposal;

+ otherwise it is a vote to keep the status quo.

 ___
+ <a name=genericAsset></a>

 ### genericAsset

 ▸ **burn**(asset_id: `Compact<AssetId>`, to: `AccountId`, amount: `Balance`)
+-
-- **summary**:   Burns an asset, decreases its amount.
+ Burns an asset, decreases its amount.

  The origin should have `burn` permissions.

 ▸ **create**(options: `AssetOptions`)

 ▸ **createReserved**(asset_id: `AssetId`, options: `AssetOptions`)
+-
-- **summary**:   Can be used to create reserved tokens.
+ Can be used to create reserved tokens.

  Requires Root call

 ▸ **mint**(asset_id: `Compact<AssetId>`, to: `AccountId`, amount: `Balance`)
+-
-- **summary**:   Mints an asset, increases its amount.
+ Mints an asset, increases its amount.

  The origin should have `mint` permissions.

 ▸ **transfer**(asset_id: `Compact<AssetId>`, to: `AccountId`, amount: `Compact<Balance>`)
+-
-- **summary**:   Transfer some liquid free balance to another account.
+ Transfer some liquid free balance to another account.

 ▸ **updatePermission**(asset_id: `Compact<AssetId>`, new_permission: `PermissionLatest`)
+-
-- **summary**:   Updates permission for a given asset_id and an account.
+ Updates permission for a given asset_id and an account.

  The origin (account_id) should have `update` permission.

 ___
+ <a name=grandpa></a>

 ### grandpa

 ▸ **reportMisbehavior**(_report: `Bytes`)
+-
-- **summary**:   Report some misbehavior.
+ Report some misbehavior.

 ___
+ <a name=session></a>

 ### session

 ▸ **forceNewSession**(apply_rewards: `bool`)
+-
-- **summary**:   Forces a new session.
+ Forces a new session.

 ▸ **setKey**(key: `SessionKey`)
+-
-- **summary**:   Sets the session key of a validator (function caller) to `key`.
+ Sets the session key of a validator (function caller) to `key`.

  This doesn't take effect until the next session.

 ▸ **setLength**(new: `Compact<BlockNumber>`)
+-
-- **summary**:   Set a new session length.
+ Set a new session length.
 Won't kick in until the next session change (at current length).

 ___
+ <a name=staking></a>

 ### staking

 ▸ **bond**(controller: `Address`, value: `Compact<BalanceOf>`, payee: `RewardDestination`)
+-
-- **summary**:   Take the origin account as a stash and lock up `value` of its balance. `controller` will be the  account that controls it.
+ Take the origin account as a stash and lock up `value` of its balance. `controller` will be the

+ account that controls it.

  The dispatch origin for this call must be _Signed_ by the stash account.

 ▸ **bondExtra**(max_additional: `Compact<BalanceOf>`)
+-
-- **summary**:   Add some extra amount that have appeared in the stash `free_balance` into the balance up for  staking.
+ Add some extra amount that have appeared in the stash `free_balance` into the balance up for

+ staking.

  Use this if there are additional funds in your stash account that you wish to bond.

  The dispatch origin for this call must be _Signed_ by the stash, not the controller.

 ▸ **chill**()
+-
-- **summary**:   Declare no desire to either validate or nominate.
+ Declare no desire to either validate or nominate.

  Effects will be felt at the beginning of the next era.

  The dispatch origin for this call must be _Signed_ by the controller, not the stash.

 ▸ **forceNewEra**(apply_rewards: `bool`)
+-
-- **summary**:   Force there to be a new era.
-This also forces a new session immediately after.  `apply_rewards` should be true for validators to get the session reward.
+ Force there to be a new era.
+This also forces a new session immediately after.

+ `apply_rewards` should be true for validators to get the session reward.

 ▸ **nominate**(targets: `Vec<Address>`)
+-
-- **summary**:   Declare the desire to nominate `targets` for the origin controller.
+ Declare the desire to nominate `targets` for the origin controller.

  Effects will be felt at the beginning of the next era.

  The dispatch origin for this call must be _Signed_ by the controller, not the stash.

 ▸ **setBondingDuration**(new: `Compact<BlockNumber>`)
+-
-- **summary**:   The length of the bonding duration in eras.
+ The length of the bonding duration in eras.

 ▸ **setController**(controller: `Address`)
+-
-- **summary**:   (Re-)set the payment target for a controller.
+ (Re-)set the payment target for a controller.

  Effects will be felt at the beginning of the next era.

  The dispatch origin for this call must be _Signed_ by the stash, not the controller.

 ▸ **setInvulnerables**(validators: `Vec<AccountId>`)
+-
-- **summary**:   Set the validators who cannot be slashed (if any).
+ Set the validators who cannot be slashed (if any).

 ▸ **setOfflineSlashGrace**(new: `Compact<u32>`)
+-
-- **summary**:   Set the offline slash grace period.
+ Set the offline slash grace period.

 ▸ **setPayee**(payee: `RewardDestination`)
+-
-- **summary**:   (Re-)set the payment target for a controller.
+ (Re-)set the payment target for a controller.

  Effects will be felt at the beginning of the next era.

  The dispatch origin for this call must be _Signed_ by the controller, not the stash.

 ▸ **setSessionsPerEra**(new: `Compact<BlockNumber>`)
+-
-- **summary**:   Set the number of sessions in an era.
+ Set the number of sessions in an era.

 ▸ **setValidatorCount**(new: `Compact<u32>`)
+-
-- **summary**:   The ideal number of validators.
+ The ideal number of validators.

 ▸ **unbond**(value: `Compact<BalanceOf>`)
+-
-- **summary**:   Schedule a portion of the stash to be unlocked ready for transfer out after the bond  period ends.
-If this leaves an amount actively bonded less than  T::Currency::existential_deposit(), then it is increased to the full amount.
-Once the unlock period is done, you can call `withdraw_unbonded` to actually move  the funds out of management ready for transfer.
+ Schedule a portion of the stash to be unlocked ready for transfer out after the bond

+ period ends.
+If this leaves an amount actively bonded less than

+ T::Currency::existential_deposit(), then it is increased to the full amount.

+ Once the unlock period is done, you can call `withdraw_unbonded` to actually move

+ the funds out of management ready for transfer.

  The dispatch origin for this call must be _Signed_ by the controller, not the stash.

  See also [`Call::withdraw_unbonded`].

 ▸ **validate**(prefs: `ValidatorPrefs`)
+-
-- **summary**:   Declare the desire to validate for the origin controller.
+ Declare the desire to validate for the origin controller.

  Effects will be felt at the beginning of the next era.

  The dispatch origin for this call must be _Signed_ by the controller, not the stash.

 ▸ **withdrawUnbonded**()
+-
-- **summary**:   Remove any unlocked chunks from the `unlocking` queue from our management.
-This essentially frees up that balance to be used by the stash account to do  whatever it wants.
+ Remove any unlocked chunks from the `unlocking` queue from our management.

+ This essentially frees up that balance to be used by the stash account to do

+ whatever it wants.

  The dispatch origin for this call must be _Signed_ by the controller, not the stash.

  See also [`Call::unbond`].

 ___
+ <a name=sudo></a>

 ### sudo

 ▸ **setKey**(new: `Address`)
+-
-- **summary**:   Authenticates the current sudo key and sets the given AccountId (`new`) as the new sudo key.
+ Authenticates the current sudo key and sets the given AccountId (`new`) as the new sudo key.

  The dispatch origin for this call must be _Signed_.

 ▸ **sudo**(proposal: `Proposal`)
+-
-- **summary**:   Authenticates the sudo key and dispatches a function call with `Root` origin.
+ Authenticates the sudo key and dispatches a function call with `Root` origin.

  The dispatch origin for this call must be _Signed_.

 ___
+ <a name=syloE2Ee></a>

 ### syloE2Ee